shounakpaul/BhookaPet/README.md

 ## Features

-- User registration and authentication
-- Browse and search for restaurants and menus
+- Browse restaurants and menus
 - Place orders and track delivery status
 - Integration with Maps for location-based services
-- Manage user profile and settings

 ## Installation